ashen99/sample/README.md

 this is the task 1 branch

-now we created a task2 branch
+now we created a task2 branch - in task 2 a change